Florida State's four-player quarterback battle takes center stage Saturday at 2 p.m. inside Doak Campbell Stadium.

 Florida State vs. Duke - AP Photo Gallery

-2013 SPRING OUTLOOK: Versatile defensive back, who can play either safety or corner.
+2013 OUTLOOK: Versatile defensive back, who can play either safety or corner.
 Serves as a punt returner and a key contributor on special teams.
 Looks to expand on his role as the starting nickelback where his physical play and speed contributed to one of the top defenses nationally.
-Actually had offseason surgery and will miss spring practice.
+Had offseason surgery and missed spring practice, but should also compete for a starting job at strong safety in the fall.

 2012: Nickel back who played in all 14 games and made three starts...starts came against Boston College, Duke and Florida...tied with All-ACC first team defensive back Xavier Rhodes for the team lead with three interceptions...tied for eighth in the ACC in interceptions...had a monster game in FSU's road win on a Thursday night at Virginia Tech recording a career high four tackles and two interceptions, including one that sealed the win for FSU...first Seminole to pick off two passes in a game since Greg Reid did it versus Virginia in 2010...Hunter's first career interception came against Miami in another big Seminole ACC road win...returned his interception against the Canes for 37 yards, the second longest interception return by a Seminole on the year...second on the team behind Rhodes for tackles by a cornerback despite making just three starts...also returned eight punts on the season and averaged 15.8 yards per return...posted a career-high five punt returns for 122 yards against Duke which included a 75-yard return for a touchdown, which was the first of his career and tied for the ninth longest at FSU.